aridjayarecipes/cutesrecipes.web.app/content/post/2205-how-to-make-homemade-spiced-plum-and-fig-chutney.md

 ##### Steps to make Spiced Plum And Fig Chutney:

-1. Very finely chop the onion, add to a heavy base saucepan with a dash of olive oil and cook for 5 minutes to soften the onion, don't burn it!
+1. Very finely chop the onion, add to a heavy base saucepan with a dash of olive oil and cook for 5 minutes to soften the onion, don&#39;t burn it!
 1. Add the garlic, ginger and chilli, cook for further 5 minutes stirring so as not to burn the garlic or onion.
 1. Add all other ingredients to the pan, bring to a simmer and cook for 30-40 minutes, stirring frequently so it dosnt stick to the bottom.
 1. Taste it a few times during cooking and adjust to your own taste, mine was a bit sweet initially but a few more drops of vinegar and a pinch of pepper made it perfect.